WebAssembly/design/BinaryEncoding.md

 the length of a string identifier immediately to follow.
 After the section identification, the section length and data follow.
 All sections unknown to the WebAssembly implementation are ignored.
+A validation error user-defined sections does not cause validation for the whole module to fail and is instead treated as if the section was absent.

 | Field | Type | Description |
 | ----- |  ----- | ----- |